Michaelwwest98/CapstoneStarterRepo/Documentation/Signoffs/Raymond Mule-Signoff-Wireless Communication Subsystem(Updated).md

 | 20 | PB14 |

 ## Analysis-
-1. The wireless communication method that will be chosen for this project shall be radio frequency.
-This will be accomplished by a LoRa radio frequency module that is compatible with the jetson nano, which will be the computing system of the project.
-The computing system will have a RAK811 LPWAN Breakout Module attached to it.
-The other transceiver will be attached to a USB to UART converter which will then be connected to a laptop to allow for communication between the computing system and the user interface.
-With an antenna which is provided, the range of this transceiver is 15 kilometers, which fulfills the constraint of a 9 kilometer distance.
+1. The RAK811 transceiver has a range of 15 kilometers, which fulfills the constraint of a 9 kilometer distance.

 2. The data that will be sent from the computing system to the user interface will be composed of measurements obtained from the sensing subsystem as well as a simple graphic that displays the START status of a person.
 This data will most likely hold a data size of at least several kilobytes.
 The RAK811 has an average data rate of 300 kbps.
 Using this radio frequency module with an average data rate of 300 kbps,  the data from the computing subsystem will be able to reach the user interface subsystem within the two second minimum time frame specified in the constraints.

-3. After choosing a specific drone and calculating the allotted weight that the team has, the entire sensing system as a whole must weigh less than six pounds.
-The weight of the RAK811 LPWAN breakout module the RAKDAP1 debug and flash tool that will be attached to the sensing system weighs approximately 24.4 grams or 0.0538 pounds.
-This light weight load of this component will have little affect on the overall weight of the system.
+3. The weight of the RAK811 LPWAN breakout module the RAKDAP1 debug and flash tool that will be attached to the sensing system weighs approximately 24.4 grams or 0.0538 pounds which is a small fraction of the maximum six pounds the entire system must weigh.

 4. The RAK811 Breakout Board operates in the 915 Mhz band and the maximum power output that the RAK811 Breakout Board is 100mW or 20 dBm, which falls below the safety standard set by the FCC concerning maximum power output of an unlicensed device operating in the 915 MHz frequency band.

 5. The RAK811 Breakout board as previously stated, must operate in the 915 MHz band which is the frequency band for United States.
 This means the bandwidth that is required for the device is either 125 kHz or 500 kHz.
 On the RAK811 data sheet, it does not specify a specific bandwidth that the device possesses.
 All that is stated on the data sheet is that the RAK811 Breakout Board supports US915 or the 915 MHz frequency band that the United States typically uses.
 This means that the RAK811 Breakout Board will be able to fulfill the required bandwidth of 125 kHz or 500 kHz.

-6. The RAK811 Breakout Board will be sending data to and from the computing subsystem to the user interface subsystem.
-The size of data that will be sent from the computing subsystem to the user interface subsystem and back will approximately be around 30 bits.
+6. The size of data that will be sent from the computing subsystem to the user interface subsystem and back will approximately be around 30 bits.
 The maximum payload size that the RAK811 transceiver can send in one data packet is 52 bytes which is signifacntly greater than the needed amount.

-7. The RAK811 Breakout Board must be connected to the computing subsystem in order to transmit data from the computing subsystem to the user interface subsystem.
-In order to connect the RAK811 transceiver to the computing system, a component called RAKDAP1 is used to convert the UART pins of the RAK811 Transceiver to a USB so the transceiver can connect to computing systems that have a USB port with ease, which the computing system of this project does possess a USB port.
-The RAK811 transceiver also needs to be compatible with a linux based system since that it was the computing system used for this project is using as well.
-Within the RAK811 Quick Start Guide documentation, there is a list specifying the required hardware componetes needed for the transceiver to function properly.
+7. Within the RAK811 Quick Start Guide documentation, there is a list specifying the required hardware componetes needed for the transceiver to function properly.
 One of these components specified in the list is a Linux computer which means that the RAK811 transceiver is compatible with Linux based systems.
-From there, the manufacturer provides a serial port tool allowing the user to send AT commands to the RAK811 transceiver and view replies from the console output.

 ## BOM-